 \subsubsection{The methodology by Google}

-In 2020 Adkins et al. released a book ``Building Secure \& Reliable Systems''~\cite{adkins2020building} that is the result of a collaboration between O’Reilly and Google.
-The authors claim that despite the focus of the book on security, general approaches may be applied to achieve privacy goals.
-For short, we call this methodology by Google.
+In 2020, Adkins et al. released the book ``Building Secure \& Reliable Systems''~\cite{adkins2020building}, which was a collaboration between O’Reilly and Google.
+The authors emphasize that although the book focuses on security, general approaches can also be applied to achieve privacy goals.
+For brevity, we refer to this methodology as the methodology by Google.

-The authors argue that to make security requirements it is important to understand and assess the attacker's motivation.
+The authors argue that in order to establish security requirements, it is important to understand and assess the motivation of potential attacker.
 In addition, it is crucial to consider potential risks from insiders.
-We discuss understanding adversaries' processes in section \ref{sec:nontechnical}.
+Further discussion on understanding adversaries' processes can be found in Section~\ref{sec:nontechnical}.

-From the authors' point of view, the term supply chain means writing, building, testing, and deploying software.
-To harden the software supply chain against insider threats, code review and automation are crucial tactics.
-Moreover, automated systems may perform many steps in the supply chain helping to remove humans and reduce mistakes.
-To protect against adversaries the authors also involve binary provenance and verifiable builds.
+From the authors' perspective, the term supply chain refers to the processes of writing, building, testing, and deploying software.
+To enhance the security of the software supply chain against insider threats, code review and automation are deemed crucial tactics.
+Moreover, automated systems can perform various steps in the supply chain, reducing human involvement and minimizing mistakes.
+The authors also advocate for the inclusion of binary provenance and verifiable builds to protect against adversaries.

-In the book, the authors focus on the questions about how to prepare for disaster, what to do when a disaster happens, and how to recover after disaster.
-To ensure that system will survive the disaster and continue to work under attack, \textit{disaster planning} is required.
-When the organization is under malicious actors the system should withstand a security crisis through \textit{crisis management}.
-According to the authors, the components of crisis management are detailed plans and communications.
-Crisis management includes operational security (OpSec) plan.
-OpSec plan establishes, which information needs to be a secret and how the response can be proceeded without exposing the organization to further risk.
-After a serious security incident, the organization should know how to recover.
-The role of recovery is to mitigate an attack and return the system to its normal state while making any necessary improvements.
+The book also focuses on disaster preparedness, response during a disaster, and recovery after a disaster.
+To ensure that system's resilience and continuity during a disaster, effective \textit{disaster planning} is essential.
+During security crises, crisis management plays a crucial role in enabling the system to withstand attacks.
+According to the authors, crisis management involves detailed plans and effective communication, including an operational security (OpSec) plan.The OpSec plan determines which information needs to remain confidential and how the response should proceed without exposing the organization to further risks.
+After a significant security incident, the recovery phase aims to mitigate the attack and restore the system to its normal state while incorporating necessary improvements.

-At the end of the book, the authors highlight that all described security practices will be effective if a company has a culture of security and reliability.
-This culture is considered in section \ref{sec:nontechnical}.
+In conclusion, the authors highlight that all the security practices described in the book can be effective if a company has a culture of security and reliability.
+This aspect is further explored in Section~\ref{sec:nontechnical}.